News We Recently Launched AD Migrator and AD Reporter.

 If the state appears as a Clean shutdown, then you can mount the database.
 However, if it is still showing a Dirty Shutdown state, then you need to perform a hard recovery on the database.

-Step 5: Fix Via Hard Recovery
+Step 5.
+Fix Via Hard Recovery

-When the soft recovery fails to repair the damaged Exchange database, then you need to perform hard recovery using the /p parameter.
+When the soft recovery fails to repair the damaged Exchange database, then you need to perform the hard recovery using the /p parameter.
 You must keep in mind that this procedure involves high chances of data loss as it deletes all the irrecoverable data from the database.
 Additionally, you will get a data loss warning before initiating the process.

 The command for the same is as follows: